Normani: Personal life

 Normani is a Christian.
 She resides in Los Angeles, California in the San Fernando Valley.

-In August 2016, Normani was racially cyber bullied on social media after an interview she gave was "taken out of context".
-During the time, angry fans of her former bandmate Camila Cabello, perceived her to be throwing shade for referring to Cabello as "quirky".
-According to Normani, fans called her racial slurs including the N word, and photoshopped her images to depict her as a slave being "whipped, beaten" and lynched.
+In August 2016, Normani was heavily racially targeted on social media by fans of her former bandmate Camila Cabello, calling her slurs including the N word, and photoshopping her image to depict her as a slave being "whipped, beaten" and lynched.
 The incident led her to temporarily deactivating her Twitter account.

-In December 2019, racist Twitter and Tumblr post from 2012 shared by Camila Cabello when she and Normani were in Fifth Harmony resurfaced.
-In a February 2020 interview with Rolling Stone, Normani responded to the posts, writing: "I struggled with talking about this because I didn’t want it to be a part of my narrative, but I am a black woman, who is a part of an entire generation that has a similar story.
-It would be dishonest if I said that this particular scenario didn’t hurt me", she admitted.
-"It was devastating that this came from a place that was supposed to be a safe haven and a sisterhood [...]
-It took days for her to acknowledge what I was dealing with online and then years for her to take responsibility for the offensive tweets that recently resurfaced.
-Whether or not it was her intention, this made me feel like I was second to the relationship that she had with her fans. [...]
-I hope there is genuine understanding about why this was absolutely unacceptable".
+In December 2019, racist Twitter and Tumblr posts from 2012 shared by Camila Cabello when she and Normani were in Fifth Harmony resurfaced.
+In a February 2020 interview with Rolling Stone, Normani responded to the posts, writing: "I struggled with talking about this because I didn't want it to be a part of my narrative, but I am a black woman, who is a part of an entire generation that has a similar story.
+It would be dishonest if I said that this particular scenario didn't hurt me", she admitted.

+Normani has been in a relationship with Pittsburgh Steelers wide receiver DK Metcalf since 2022.
+Metcalf announced their engagement on March 13, 2025, during his introductory press conference for the Steelers.

+In October 2020, Normani’s mother Andrea Hamilton was treated for breast cancer.
+She was first diagnosed with the condition when Normani was five before it returned after nineteen years.
+In June 2023, Normani revealed that her father, Derrick, had also been diagnosed with cancer about a year following Andrea’s second treatment.
+Normani is an American Cancer Society ambassador.